-SOAR - Portland Chapter
+SOAR - Portland (OR) Chapter

 Portland became part of the SOAR family in August 2013, joining SOAR-Seattle in the Pacific Northwest.
 Meeting an Armenian in Portland is not a common occurrence, with approximately 300 Armenians families residing in and around the city.
 Most Armenians in Portland are second, third and fourth generation Armenian-Americans, while others come from Armenia and various other countries

 of the Armenian Diaspora.

 Alex S. Youssefian